DaveVoorhis/Rel/_Deployment/README.txt

-Rel user interface (aka DBrowser) version 3.001 or above (which includes the Rel DBMS version 1.0.13 or above) will automatically attempt to upgrade any database created using Rel user interface version 3.000 or above, or the Rel DBMS version 1.0.13 or above.
+Rel user interface (aka DBrowser) version 3.001 or above (which includes the Rel DBMS version 1.0.13 or above) will automatically attempt to upgrade any database created using Rel user interface version 3.000 or above, or with the standalone Rel DBMS version 1.0.13 or above.
 Normally, the database upgrade is completely automatic.
 However, in some cases the upgrade may not be able to complete automatically.
 If this happens, it will tell you, and you may need to edit the database backup script before you can successfully